Meltwish Logo

 Total Questions: 20

-10. Q10.
-Consider the syllogism: 'All artists are creative.
-Some creative individuals are mathematicians.
-Therefore, some artists are mathematicians.'
-What is the primary logical flaw?
+1. Q1.
+Consider the syllogism: 'All mammals are animals.
+Some animals are aquatic.
+Therefore, some mammals are aquatic.'
+What is the distribution of the term 'animals'?

-17. Q17.
-Which of the following is NOT a valid form of syllogism?
+2. Q2.
+Which of the following is a universal affirmative proposition?

 Seamless prep with the tools you already use.